Polymorphism via dispatch¶

 (define (get obj propname)

-(getprop obj propname
+(or (getprop obj propname)

-(get (getprop obj 'super
+(get (or (getprop obj 'prototype)

 of the object, which we expect to be defined to another object.
 If we find one,

-will error out.
+exist, the getprop will error out.
 But if it does, it will be as though our

 either the property/method is found or it errors out.

-Note that we’ve again left a placeholder for the condition when the “super” of an object cannot be found.
+Note that we’ve again left a placeholder for the condition when the “prototype” of an object cannot be found.
 We’ll return to this choice point later.
 First let’s see what this mechanism buys us for our animal farm.

-(setprop! dog1 'super animal)
+(putprop! dog1 'prototype animal)

-(setprop! dog2 'super animal)
+(putprop! dog2 'prototype animal)

-(setprop! cat1 'super animal)
+(putprop! cat1 'prototype animal)

 > (get dog1 'num-legs)